sPROFFEs/SpotiDL_telegram_bot/README.md

 ### **Migration Notes**
 - All existing playlists and settings are preserved
-- PullMP3 method provides better reliability than previous ezconv/yt-dlp methods
+- yt-dlp method provides better reliability than previous methods
 - Existing SpotDL fallback functionality is enhanced
 - Manual video selection continues to work with improved stability
 - Spotify API configuration is optional but highly recommended